denten-books/plain-text/main.md

 not only glimpsed the future, but brought it into being.
 The contemporary writer can drag and click passages around with more facility, but he has not himself structured his cognitive environment.
-Yet, the feeling of effortless textuality cannot be judged by the unreliable phonomenological accounts alone.
+Yet, the feeling of effortless textuality cannot be judged by the unreliable phenomenological accounts alone.
 To bring his system into being, Engelbart convened what he called a "bootstrap community," which through recursive self-improvement could lift itself up towards a smarter, more efficient, and as the words betray, a more human way of